-Hu-PBMC BRGS: Immunodeficient mouse generated from peripheral blood mononuclear cells (PBMCs) from adult blood or cord blood (CB) and injected into adult BRGS immunodeficient mice.
+Humanized mouse generated from peripheral blood mononuclear cells (PBMCs) from adult blood or cord blood (CB) and injected into adult NBSGW immunodeficient mice.

-Immunodeficient mouse humanized by using CD34+ fetal liver (FL) hematopoietic stem cells (HSC) and co-implantation of matched thymus.
+HIS-FLT-BRGS: Humanized mouse generated by using CD34+ fetal liver (FL) hematopoietic stem cells (HSC) and co-implantation of matched thymus into BRGS.
 Humanized mice are verified for >25% human chimerism in blood.

-Immunodeficient mouse humanized by using CD34+ bone marrow (BM) hematopoietic stem cells (HSC) at birth.
-Humanized mice are verified for >25% human chimerism in blood.
+HIS-BM-BRGS: Humanized mouse generated by using CD34+ bone marrow (BM) of mobilized blood hematopoietic stem cells (HSC), allowing personalized HIS-mice (from known donor).
+Humanized mice are verified for >5% human chimerism in blood.

 For additional details on the services and analyses listed below, please see the ‘Rates and Fee Structure’ page of this website.

-Human Immune System mouse tissue harvest: Harvest of lymph tissue, including lymph nodes, spleen, bone marrow, thymus, blood and/or sera, and tumors or other organs of interest (e.g. liver for infection).
-Typically, this includes preparing single cell suspensions for flow cytometry and, can include additional services, such as freezing sections for histology or RNA preparation.
+Human Immune System mouse tissue harvest: Harvest of lymph tissue, including lymph nodes, spleen, bone marrow, thymus, blood and/or sera, and tumors or other organs of interest (e.g. liver, lung or gut).
+Typically, this includes preparing single cell suspensions for flow cytometry and, can include additional services, such as fixing sections for histology or freezing tissue for downstream RNA preparation.

 Flow cytometry and analysis: Cell staining with pre-designed antibody panels to distinguish human lymphocyte and monocyte cells, their activation and functional status.
-This panel typically includes staining for CD4 and CD8 T cells, T regulatory cells, B cells, plasmablasts, dendritic cells, monocytes, myeloid cells, MDSCs and IFNγ secreting cells.
-There are options for customization.
+This panel typically includes staining for CD4 and CD8 T cells including their activated/exhausted state (HLA-DR, PD-1, TIGIT, TIM-3, Granzyme B, IFNg and TNFa), T regulatory cells, B cells, NK cells, and myeloid cells (monocytes, macrophages and dendritic cells).
+Panels are inherently flexible and customizable.

-ELISA: Enzyme-Linked Immunosorbent Assays designed to measure human proteins in the sera of Human Immune System mice without cross-reactivity with mouse proteins.
+ELISA: Enzyme-Linked Immunosorbent Assays designed to measure human proteins in the sera of Human Immune System mice without cross-reactivity to mouse proteins.